What makes these 14 unique dog breeds so unusual?

 Today he does well with other dogs, loves to hunt and swim that can make a quiet companion.
 They do well with children but may need extra time when training.

 Here is a very sweet ordinary looking dog with an unusual

 to hunt swim and retrieve making them an

 excellent water and hunting dog, but early on, people found that they

-could also train them to look for underground tubers called truffles.
+could also train them to look for underground tubers called truffles, a very expensive delicacy.